 - There are also quite a few quirky AirBnB options near Joshua Tree.
 Check out this cool house that looks like a spaceship or this swank off-the-grid stargazing cabin.
 There are also some pretty cool glamping spots like a trippy trailer from 1969 and a hobbit house, which you can find on this list of glamping spots.

 If you’ve only got one day in Joshua Tree, I hope this article will help you figure out what to do there.
 If you have more time, then do it all and enjoy your stay in the park.

 Are you road tripping Nevada and California?
-If so, check out this article on things to do in downtown Las Vegas, how do do Death Valley as a day trip from Las Vegas and this itinerary for the Pacific Coast Highway drive.
+If so, check out this article on things to do in downtown Las Vegas, how do do Death Valley as a day trip from Las Vegas.
+If you want to explore northern and Central California, check out this guide for a SF to Yosemite road trip or our Pacific Coast Highway drive.